Shang dynasty: Founding myth

-The founding myth of the Shang dynasty is described by Sima Qian in the Annals of the Yin.
-In the text, a woman named Jiandi (簡狄), who was the second wife of Emperor Ku, swallowed an egg dropped by a black bird (玄鳥) and subsequently gave birth miraculously to Xie (偰) – also appearing as Qi (契).
+The founding myth of the Shang is described by Sima Qian in the Annals of the Yin.
+In the text, a woman named Jiandi, who was the second wife of Emperor Ku, swallowed an egg dropped by a black bird and subsequently gave birth miraculously to Xie.
 Xie is said to have helped Yu the Great to control the Great Flood and for his service to have been granted a place called Shang as a fief.
+The period before the Shang dynasty was established is known as the "Predynastic Shang" (or "Proto-Shang").

 Dynastic course

-In the Annals of the Yin, Sima Qian writes that the dynasty was founded 13 generations after Xie, when Xie's descendant Tang overthrew the impious and cruel final Xia ruler in the Battle of Mingtiao.
+In the Annals of the Yin, Sima Qian writes that the dynasty was founded 13 generations after Xie, when Xie's descendant, Tang, overthrew the impious and cruel final Xia ruler in the Battle of Mingtiao.
 The Records of the Grand Historian recount events from the reigns of Tang, Tai Jia, Tai Wu, Pan Geng, Wu Ding, Wu Yi and the depraved final king Di Xin, but the rest of the Shang rulers are merely mentioned by name.
 In the last century, Wang Guowei demonstrated that the succession to the Shang throne matched the list of kings in Sima Qian's Records of the Grand Historian.
 According to the Records of the Grand Historian, the Shang moved their capital five times, with the final move to Yin in the reign of Pan Geng inaugurating the golden age of the dynasty.

 Di Xin, the last Shang king, is said to have committed suicide after his army was defeated by Wu of Zhou.
 Legends say that his army and his equipped slaves betrayed him by joining the Zhou rebels in the decisive Battle of Muye.
 According to the Yi Zhou Shu and Mencius the battle was very bloody.
-The classic, Ming-era novel Fengshen Yanyi retells the story of the war between Shang and Zhou as a conflict with rival factions of gods supporting different sides in the war.
+The classic Ming dynasty novel Investiture of the Gods retells the story of the war between Shang and Zhou as a conflict with rival factions of gods supporting different sides in the war.

 After the Shang were defeated, King Wu allowed Di Xin's son Wu Geng to rule the Shang as a vassal kingdom.
 However, Zhou Wu sent three of his brothers and an army to ensure that Wu Geng would not rebel.
 After Zhou Wu's death, the Shang joined the Rebellion of the Three Guards against the Duke of Zhou, but the rebellion collapsed after three years, leaving Zhou in control of Shang territory.